1upon0/node-mongodb-s3-backup/README.md

-# Node MongoDB / S3 Backup
+# Node.js - MongoDB and Files backup to Amazon S3

-This is a package that makes backing up your mongo databases to S3 simple.
+This is a package that makes backing up your mongo databases and local files to S3 simple.
-The binary file is a node cronjob that runs at midnight every day and backs up the database specified in the config file.
+The binary file is a node cronjob that runs at midnight every day and backs up the database and files (wildcards/globs supported) specified in the config file.

+PS: In cronjob mode, the process runs forever.
+You can use `nohup s3_backup <path_to_config.json> 2>&1 > /dev/null &` to send the process to background forever and supress output.
+You can also use your own scheduler and pass `-n` as the first argument to `s3_backup` to run the backup and exit immediately.

+PS: This package has been forked from <https://github.com/theycallmeswift/node-mongodb-s3-backup> to add support for custom files to the backup.

 ## Installation

-    npm install mongodb_s3_backup -g
+    npm install s3_backup -g

 ## Configuration